“You only live once, but if you do it right, that’s all you need.”

 While our jobs were great to us and our experiences were invaluable, the world was calling and we ached to explore it.
 We longed to be outside our cubicle walls with fluorescent lighting, and instead climbing mountains, swimming in sparkling seas, eating ethnic foods, and meeting new people from different cultures.
 Oh, and getting upside down. 😉

 Highly inspired by several books, including Tim Ferriss’ The Four-Hour Workweek, Robert Kiyosaki’s Rich Dad, Poor Dad, and Rolf Potts’ Vagabonding – An Uncommon Guide to the Art of Long-Term World Travel, we decided to take a big chance and make a life-changing move.
 We decided that adventure was calling and we must go; because what you will learn outside the confines of four walls will be a far greater experience than anything else life can offer you.
 So instead of choosing a mortgage with the obligation to fill a house full of things, we decided to buy a bunch of airline tickets and have a passport full of stamps.
 We acted upon the travel itch by doing what many millennials seem to be doing lately; we left our stable careers, became minimalist by putting our life into a 65-liter backpack each, and took off on a “mini retirement”.

 In April of 2017, Sasha and I waved goodbye to the Seattle gloom and rain, and left the country.
 We traveled internationally for half a year, living a lifestyle of complete freedom, adventure and open possibilities.
 And indeed, it was life-changing.
 We were engaged in Crete, Greece in July of 2017 and a little over a year later in September 2018 we went back for our destination wedding in Chania, Crete.
 Check out the Top Highlights of Our Six Months Abroad.

 We prefer nature and hiking over partying and nightlife, and Airbnb accommodation over hostel dorms or fancy hotels.
 We also use the Trusted HouseSitter site because we love animals and the feeling of having a home away from home while we are on the road.
-Also, I love cooking. 🙂 I shoot all my photography with a Nikon D3300 DSLR (and sometimes my phone.)
+Also, I love cooking. 🙂 I shoot all my photography with a Nikon D3300 DSLR.